 Is spaghetti squash keto-friendly?

 Yes, you can eat spaghetti squash on a keto diet.
-It is a very low carb and low calories vegetable, with only 5.5g net carbs 31 kcal per cup.
+It is a very low-carb and low-calorie vegetable, with only 5.5g net carbs 31 kcal per cup.
 It means it has a similar amount of carbs as its keto vegetable friends: cooked eggplants or Brussels sprouts.